Laura E Crowley, MD

 Specialties:Occupational Medicine, Internal Medicine

-Laura Crowley, MD, is an Assistant Professor in the Department of Preventive Medicine and serves as the Deputy Director of the World Trade Center Health Program Clinical Center of Excellence at the Selikoff Centers of Occupational Health at the Icahn School of Medicine at Mount Sinai.
+Laura Crowley, MD, is an Assistant Professor in the Department of Environmental Medicine and Public Health and serves as the Deputy Director of the World Trade Center Health Program Clinical Center of Excellence at the Selikoff Centers of Occupational Health at the Icahn School of Medicine at Mount Sinai.
 She is also a Physician Champion for ICD 10 and Meaningful Use at Mount Sinai.

 Previously, Dr. Crowley served as an Instructor of Medicine and Clinical Fellow in the Division of Pulmonary and Critical Care Medicine at the NewYork-Presbyterian Hospital/Weill Medical College of Cornell University.
 Dr. Crowley received her medical degree and Masters in City Planning at the Hahnemann School of Medicine in Pennsylvania.